 We particularly encourage applications from students from underrepresented, disadvantaged, non-traditional or first-generation college backgrounds or who attend schools with limited research opportunities.

 STEP-UP is an intensive, transformative, experiential research program that aims at training a diverse cancer workforce that will be ready to meet the challenge of reducing the cancer burden.
 Training will utilize many resources across campus including the University of Arizona Cancer Center, The Collaboratory for Metabolic Disease Prevention and Treatment, the Mel and Enid Zuckerman College of Public Health and will include real life experiences out in the community.
-This program covers topics from clinical trials to community engagement.
+This program covers topics from responsible conduct in research to community engagement.
 It should be noted that there is not a large focus on basic science (i.e. wet labs).

 During the 12-week program, you will:

 - Develop research method skills (i.e. qualitative, quantitative, etc.)

 - Complete a Responsible Conduct of Research Certificate

 - Train in point of care testing, biospecimen collection, body composition measurements, literature reviews

 - Interact with the community through various community outreach/engagement activities